By PPCexpo Content Team

 You can leverage EDA for the following:

-There’re 2 key variants of exploratory data analysis, namely:
+There are 2 key variants of exploratory analysis, namely:

 This is the simplest form of EDA, which entails analyzing a single data point relative to dimensional variables for insights.
 The main purpose of the univariate analysis is to describe the data and find patterns that exist within it.

-Examples of data visualization designs to use in this analysis are Simple Bar, Pie, Radial etc.
+Examples of data visualization designs to use in this analysis are Simple Bar, Pie, Radial Bar Chart, etc.

 Multivariate analysis entails analyzing multiple variables for insights.
-The best charts to use for this analysis include Scatter Plot, Radar Chart, and a Double Axis Line and Bar Chart.
+The best charts to use for this analysis include a Scatter Plot, a Radar Chart, and a Double Axis Line and Bar Chart.

 Check out the diagrams of the chart as shown below: